16 million people visit Amsterdam each year for its tulips, cheese, windmills, and a notoriously open approach to everything.

 In this article you will find:

-Whether you want to know where to get the best food or where you should base yourself if you want to explore the history and museums, this guide will help you plan your next visit to Amsterdam.
+Whether you want to know where to get the best food or the best neighborhood in Amsterdam to explore the history and museums, this guide will help you plan your next visit.

 We get a lot of the same questions from readers when they are looking for a place to stay in Amsterdam and thought we would answer them first.

 We’ve done the work for you.
 If you want to skip directly to searching the best hotels in Amsterdam, here are a few ideas worth visiting.

 - Waldorf Astoria – Top rated Luxury 5 star hotel in Amsterdam

 - Sofitel Legend The Grand Amsterdam – 5 star luxury Amsterdam hotel that is a bit more affordable than the Waldorf.

 - The Hendrick’s Hotel – Rated best value.
 This boutique hotel is located on the Canal Belt.

 1. The Historic Old Center – the best area to stay in Amsterdam for first-time visitors.